Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### DynamicTemperature

-If there is a temperature gradient or different temperatures are measured in the system or over time, these must be described as well as possible.
+If there is a temperature gradient or different temperatures are measured in the system, these must be described as well as possible.

 - __temperature_beginning__
   - Type: posfloat
-  - Description: The initial temperature from which the temperature gradient begins.
+  - Description: The initial temperature, prior to the start of the reaction, should be specified.

-- __temperature_end__
+- __temperature_after_event__
   - Type: posfloat
+  - Description: The temperature that is present after a specific event has occurred.

+- __event_description__
+  - Type: string
+  - Description: Information regarding the event that caused the temperature change.
+In the case of a fed-batch reaction protocol, this event can also be the planned adjustment of the temperature to another specific        value based on the current progress of the reaction process.

+- __temperature_at_XY__
+  - Type: posfloat
-  - Description: The target temperature reached after the temperature gradient is applied.
+  - Description: The temperature can also be measured at a variably chosen time point _XY_ during the reaction.

+- __time_at_XY__
+  - Type: posfloat
+  - Description: Specification of the exact time point _XY_ at which the temperature was measured.

+- __time_unit__
+  - Type: string
+  - Description: Common units for specifying time can be s (seconds) or min (minutes).

 - __temperature_unit__
   - Type: string
   - Description: The temperature can be specified in units such as K, °C, or °F.

+- __temperature_gradient_beginning__
+  - Type: posfloat
+  - Description: The initial temperature from which the temperature gradient begins. (__if_applicable__)

+- __temperature_gradient_end__
+  - Type: posfloat
+  - Description: The target temperature reached after the temperature gradient is applied. (__if_applicable__)

 - __gradient_length__
   - Type: posfloat
-  - Description: The distance or time span over which the temperature gradient is applied.
+  - Description: The distance or time span over which the temperature gradient is applied. (__if_applicable__)

 - __gradient_length_unit__
   - Type: string
-  - Description: The gradient length can be specified either as the physical distance (e.g. in meters) or as the time span (e.g. in minutes).
+  - Description: The gradient length can be specified either as the physical distance (e.g. in meters) or as the time span (e.g. in minutes). (__if_applicable__)

 - __measurement_points__
   - Type: string
   - Description: Information about the locations or time points where temperature measurements are taken to monitor the gradient.
-This can be important to ensure that the gradient behaves as intended.
+This can be important to ensure that the gradient behaves as intended.                       (__if_applicable__)

 <hr>